 As a working class person, I feel strong values in resource sharing and taking care of others.
 I have been treated as replaceable and conditioned to resent middle-class professionals and bitter towards the idealization of wealth and those in comfortable positions.
-I feel within the art world, those in comfortable positions such as me have the ability to make decisions to remain invisible, where more important voices can be heard that are from underrepresented parts of society.
+I feel within the art world, those in comfortable positions such as me have the ability to make decisions to control their own visibility and amplify more important voices from under represented parts of society.
 Therefore, I am very select in the opportunities I apply for.

-I feel it is important for all artists to include on their website whether wealth has aided any financial autonomy to becoming an artist.
-Should you be looking at this part of my website because I have applied for an artist opportunity, I hope in your selection panel and the artists short-listed are diverse and that you are in solidarity with this section of my website.
+I feel it is important for all artists to include on their website whether wealth has aided any financial freedom to becoming an artist.
+Should you be looking at this part of my website because I have applied for an artist opportunity, I hope in your selection panel and the artists short-listed are inclusive and that you are in solidarity with this section of my website.

 All activity ( exhibitions // fellowships // residencies )

 ☼ British Art Show 9_ Artist in Schools, with Wolverhampton Art Gallery and University of Wolverhampton_ artists also include De'Anne Crooks, Thomas Eke and Joanna Fursman.
 09/21 - 03/22

 ☼ Art Workers Between Self Organising and Collectivity -- Pooleyville article, written with Thomas Eke, Lucie MacGregor and Emily Roderick as Matters of Interest.
 Published 14/07.
 Readable here.

 ☼ Every Woman Biennial London, The Copeland Gallery London.
 Opening 1/07/21.
 More info here.